Fresh Resources for Web Designers and Developers (June 2015)

 CSS.js

 CSS.js is used to parse CSS files for style declaration.
-The library was initially used for the team at Jotform to build a WYSIWYG experience for form editing with CSS.
-Now they have open-sourced it for we all to use.
+The library was initially used by the team at Jotform to build a WYSIWYG experience for form editing with CSS.
+Now they have open-sourced it for us all to use.
 Worth saving, just in case you need it later.